vpatel2000/HDBMC-GOLDFIST-Sim/README.md

 **Note:** The final processed table, referred to as "Cluster Tables" in the associated paper (see Citation section), is provided in this repository in the following location:
  `Cluster_257/Final_Cluster_257_table_IR_YSOs_included.fits`.

-### ⚠️ Repository Status

-This repository is currently archived.
-However, we will welcome contributions in the future once the project is open for updates!

-### 🤝 Future Contributions
+### 🤝 How to contribute to this project?

-If you’d like to contribute once the project is open to changes, please follow these steps:
+If you’d like to contribute to this project, please follow the steps below:

 #### 1. Fork the repository